-- · Power has been removed from (or is not available to) the guarded machine, its controls or actuators; and - The machine control circuit or the Interface Module is not connected to the OSSD outputs at this time (permanent connections will be made later).
+- · Power has been removed from (or is not available to) the guarded machine and its controls or actuators - The machine control circuit or the Interface Module is not connected to the OSSD outputs at this time (permanent connections will be made later)

-Initial Power-Up
+4.3.2 Initial Power-Up

-Inspect the area near the light screen for reflective surfaces, including work pieces and the guarded machine.
-Reflective surfaces may cause light beams to reflect around a person in the light screen, preventing the person from being detected and not stopping the machine motion.

-Eliminate the reflective surfaces as possible by relocating them, painting, masking or roughening them.
-Remaining problem reflections will become apparent during the trip test.

-- 1. Verify that power is removed from the EZ-SCREEN Type 2 System and from the guarded machine and that the OSSD safety outputs are not connected.
-Remove all obstructions from the light screen. - 2.
-Leaving power to the guarded machine OFF, make power and earth ground connections on both the emitter and receiver cables and then power up the EZ-SCREEN Type 2 System (only). - 3.
-Verify that input power is present to both emitter and receiver.
-At least one indicator on both emitter and receiver should be ON and the start-up sequence should cycle.

-4. Watch both the emitter and the receiver LED indicators to determine light screen alignment status.
+- 1. Inspect the area near the light screen for reflective surfaces, including work pieces and the guarded machine.
+Reflective surfaces may cause light beams to reflect around a person in the light screen, preventing the person from being detected and not stopping the machine motion (see Adjacent Reflective Surfaces on page 16). - 2.
+Eliminate the reflective surfaces as much possible by relocating, painting, masking, or roughening them.
+Remaining problem reflections will become apparent during the trip test. - 3.
+Verify that power is removed from the EZ-SCREEN Type 2 System and from the guarded machine and that the OSSD safety outputs are not connected. - 4.
+Remove all obstructions from the light screen. - 5.
+Leaving power to the guarded machine Off, make power and earth ground connections on both the emitter and receiver cables (see Generic Emitter Wiring Diagram on page 34). - 6.
+Power up the EZ-SCREEN Type 2 System only. - 7.
+Verify that the input power is present to both the emitter and the receiver.
+At least one indicator on both the emitter and the receiver should be On and the start-up sequence should cycle. - 8.
+Watch both the emitter and the receiver LED indicators to determine the light screen alignment status.

-Figure 10.
+Figure 12.
 Emitter Status Indicators

-Figure 11.
+Figure 13.
 Receiver Status Indicators

-Lockout Condition

-On the emitter, the green Power indicator is flashing or on the receiver, the red Status Blocked indicator is flashing.
-See Troubleshooting and Lockout Conditions on page 47 for diagnostic information.

-Normal Operating Mode

-On the emitter, the green Power indicator is ON.

-Test Mode

-On the receiver, the red Status Blocked indicator is ON and the green Status Clear indicator is flashing.
-Test input open.

-Test Mode, input fault

-On the receiver, the red Status Blocked indicator is ON and the green Status Clear indicator is ON.
-Test input open at power-up.

-Latch Condition, all optical beams clear

-On the receiver, the red Status Blocked indicator is ON and both yellow Alignment indicators are flashing.
-For Latch Output receivers, the outputs are ON only when all beams are clear and after a manual reset.
-If a reset routine can cause a Clear (Run) condition, optimize the alignment as described in Optical Alignment on page 31.
-If a Clear (Run) condition can not be achieved, see "Blocked condition" below.

-Clear (Run) Condition

-On the receiver, the green Status Clear indicator is ON Green, and both yellow Alignment indicators are ON.
-To optimize alignment and maximize excess gain, slightly loosen the four sensor mounting screws and rotate one sensor left and right, noting the positions where the red Status Blocked indicator turns ON; repeat with the other sensor (see Optical Alignment on page 31).
+- Lockout Condition -on the emitter, the green Power indicator is flashing or on the receiver, the red Status Blocked indicator is flashing.
+See Troubleshooting and Lockout Conditions on page 41 for diagnostic information. - Normal Operating Mode -to the emitter, the green Power indicator is ON. - Test Mode, input fault: On the receiver, the red Status Blocked indicator is On and the green Status Clear indicator is On.
+Test input open at power-up. - Receiver Latch Condition, all optical beams clear -on the receiver, the red Status Blocked indicator is On and both yellow Alignment indicators are flashing.
+For Latch Output receivers, the outputs are On only when all beams are clear and after a manual reset.
+If a reset routine can cause a Clear (Run) condition, optimize the alignment as described in Optical Alignment on page 26.
+If a Clear (Run) condition cannot be achieved, see "Blocked condition" below. - Clear (Run) Condition -on the receiver, the green Status Clear indicator is On Green, and both yellow Alignment indicators are On.
+To optimize alignment and maximize excess gain, slightly loosen the four sensor mounting screws and rotate one sensor left and right, noting the positions where the red Status Blocked indicator turns On; repeat with the other sensor (see Optical Alignment on page 26).
 Center each sensor between those two positions and tighten the end cap mounting screws, making sure to maintain the positioning as the screws are tightened.
 The sensor lenses should directly face each other.
-Proceed to Trip Test ( Trip Test on page 32) once optimum optical alignment is verified.

-A Blocked Condition

-On the receiver, the red Status Blocked indicator is ON, and both yellow Alignment indicators are ON or OFF.
-To remedy, perform the Optical Alignment on page 31 procedure.
+Proceed to Trip Test on page 28 once optimum optical alignment is verified. - A Blocked Condition -on the receiver, the red Status Blocked indicator is On, and both yellow Alignment indicators are On or Off.
+To remedy, perform the Optical Alignment on page 26 procedure.

-Optical Alignment
+4.3.3 Optical Alignment

+CAUTION: Ensure that no individuals are exposed to any hazard if the OSSD outputs turn ON when the emitter and receiver become aligned.